shashfrankenstien/ArchieTiny/README.md

 - when including strings in program memory, we need to mind byte alignment. use `.balign 2` after each string definition
 - SREG_OLED is used to track color inversion (highlight) and page scroll position

+## OLED text-mode (lib/textmode.asm)
+- this module wraps oled and provides helper routines to print continuous text
+- it handles control characters
+    - '\n' as newline
+    - '\b' as backspace
+- also manages page scrolling

 ## Controls